Minee-Liane-Choi/MineeChoiLab/_posts/2024-03-04-issue11-NewMember.md

 ---
-title: Welcome Aboard, DaUn !!!
+title: Welcome Aboard, Daun !!!
 author: soren-lorenson
 tags: BRePAIR
 ---

-We wholeheartedly welcome DaUn Yoo as a new addition to Team {{ site.team }}.
+We wholeheartedly welcome Daun Yoo as a new addition to Team {{ site.team }}.
 She has come on board as a research associate with us, and will play key roles in various research projects we are currently working on.

 {%
   include figure.html